A. S. Byatt: Criticism

-I learnt never to write a list of my favourite painters or writers without women in, but equally I would never write one without men in.
-I don't think you can live in the world if the battle between the sexes is more important than communication between the sexes.
-It never was, to me--I like men.
-My father was one of the most important presences in my life and he was rational and sane and liked women".

-Byatt has been a judge on many literary award panels, including the Betty Trask Award, the David Higham Prize for Fiction, the Hawthornden Prize and the Booker.
-She has also written for media, including for The Times Literary Supplement, British journal Prospect and newspapers The Guardian, The Independent and The Sunday Times.
+Byatt was a judge on many literary award panels, including the Betty Trask Award, the David Higham Prize for Fiction, the Hawthornden Prize and the Booker.
+She also wrote for the media, including for The Times Literary Supplement, British journal Prospect and newspapers The Guardian, The Independent and The Sunday Times.

 Awards and honours

+Byatt was mentioned as a candidate for the Nobel Prize in Literature.

+Honours

 Byatt was appointed Commander of the Order of the British Empire (CBE) in the 1990 New Year Honours, and was promoted to Dame Commander of the Order of the British Empire (DBE), "for services to Literature", in Elizabeth II's 1999 Birthday Honours.

-She has been mentioned as a candidate for the Nobel Prize in Literature.

-In 2008, The Times named her on its list of the 50 greatest British writers since 1945.